TomasMikula/ReactFX/README.md

 ### Solution ###

 This is the solution using InhiBeans.
-There are just two lines added (the ones with comments) to the naive (inefficient, in the above sense) implementation.
+It is just two more lines (the ones with comments) compared to the naive (inefficient, in the above sense) implementation.

 ```java
 import inhibeans.binding.BooleanBinding; // Note BooleanBinding imported from inhibeans.